 There are no non-vacant sites intended for lower-income RHNA included on the Inventory that were included in a prior planning period.
 There is one vacant parcel intended for lower-income RHNA included in the Inventory that was included in two or more prior consecutive planning periods.
-This requirement does not apply to moderate- or above moderate-income RHNA sites.
+This requirement does not apply to moderate- or above moderate-above-moderate-income RHNA sites.

-The vacant parcel included in both the 4th and 5th cycle Housing Elements is one of the parcels included in the Carson Street Corridor Site (APN 7343011020).
-During the prior two cycles, this parcel was located in the Mixed-Use - Carson Street (MU-CS) zone, which permits a maximum density of 35 du/ac.
+The vacant parcel included in both the 4th and 5th cycle Housing Elements is one of the parcels included in the Carson Street Corridor Ssite (APN 7343011020).
+The other parcels in these site were not included in prior cycles.
+During the prior two cycles, this the vacant parcel was located in the Mixed-Use - Carson Street (MU-CS) zone, which permits a maximum density of 35 du/ac.
 Following the adoption of the General Plan, the site will be rezoned to accommodate the higher densities of the DMU designation, of which it will be a part.
 The DMU designation permits a base maximum density of 40 du/ac and 55 du/ac with active commercial use, not including other density bonuses or community benefits.
 As the site will be rezoned to allow for higher densities deemed suitable for lower-income housing, it may be carried forward.
+Actions the City will take to ensure that by right approval for housing developments that include 20 percent or more of its units affordable to lower-income households are provided in Program 5 of the Housing Action Plan.